dseckin/RWatcher/README.md

 # RWatcher
-Watch the given program and restart if it is broken
+Watch the given program and restart it if it is broken